SEB-Core/mongoose-recipes/README.md

 - `dotenv` - a library that allows your JavaScript files to extract environment variables from a `.env` file
 - `mongoose` - a library that enables you to set up Schema structures and provides methods for performing CRUD operations on your MongoDB database
 - `ejs` - the templating engine that allows you to send HTML (ejs) snippets to your browser from the server side
-- `method-override` - allow you to perform PUT/DELETE functionality from an HTML form
+- `method-override` - allows you to perform PUT/DELETE functionality from an HTML form
 - `express-session` - is required for authentication and allows your Express server to access the `session` object
 - `bcrypt` - used to *hash* and *compare* your user's password when setting up your session authentication

 Once these installs complete, you should see them listed alongside their version numbers in the `"dependencies"` key of your `package.json` file.
 A `node_modules` folder and a `package-lock.json` file will also be generated.

 [📖 Back to Top](#-table-of-contents)